Genbox/FastEnum/README.md

 Here are benchmarks for calling different methods in dotnet vs. using CodeGen vs. using [Enums.net](https://github.com/TylerBrinkley/Enums.NET).
 Enums.net is a high-performance library for working with enum values.

-The table below shows that Enums.net is between 2-80x faster than dotnet, but EnumSourceGen is 2-14x faster than Enums.net.
+The table below shows that Enums.net is between 2-80x faster than dotnet, but FastEnum is 2-14x faster than Enums.net.

 | Method                        |          Mean |      Error |     StdDev |        Median |
 |-------------------------------|--------------:|-----------:|-----------:|--------------:|